Development of a three-dimensional multistage inverse design method for aerodynamic matching of axial compressor blading

 The three-dimensional multistage inverse design method with pressure loading manager was demonstrated to offer greatly enhanced blade row matching capabilities.
 Multistage design allows for simultaneous design of blade rows in a mutually interacting environment, which permits the redesigned blading to adapt to changing aerodynamic conditions resulting from the redesign.
 This ensures that the obtained blading geometry and performance implied by the prescribed pressure loading distribution are consistent with operation in the multi-blade row environment.
 The developed methodology offers high aerodynamic design quality and productivity, and constitutes a significant improvement over existing approaches used to address design-point aerodynamic matching.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Van Rooij, Michael P. C., "Development of a three-dimensional multistage inverse design method for aerodynamic matching of axial compressor blading" (2008).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 2.
+2.